-Given your interest in selling and in bus parts and supplies businesses, you might find these additional resources to be of interest.
+Given your interest in selling and in data processing services, you might find these additional resources to be of interest.

-If you currently own a bus parts and supplies business, you are in the wrong spot.
+If you currently own a data processing service, you are in the wrong spot.
 These resources will come in handy:

 If you are looking for advice on selling to a different company type, peruse our directory of sales guides below.